A guide to a safe and healthy campus

 Mask and Face Covering Policy In Effect

-Following municipal directives in both Peterborough and the Durham Region, and to prevent the spread of COVID-19 in our community, all persons who enter or remain in the indoor spaces of Trent University, or in outdoor spaces where physical distancing cannot be achieved, are required to wear a face covering or mask that covers the nose, mouth, and chin.
+Following guidelines from Public Health and the Ministry of Colleges and Universities, all persons who enter or remain in the indoor spaces of Trent University, or in outdoor spaces where physical distancing cannot be achieved, are required to wear a face covering that covers the nose, mouth, and chin.

 - View the university's full mask and face policy.